THEjacob1000/sandy-loader/README.md

 ## 🔍 The Problem

 Modded Minecraft (especially larger packs like All The Mods) has become increasingly memory-hungry, making it inaccessible to players with budget hardware.
-This project aims to make modded Minecraft more accessible by addressing the root cause: inefficient memory usage in Java-based mods.
+This project aims to make modded Minecraft more accessible by addressing the root cause: inefficient memory usage in Java-based mods and modloaders.

 ## 💡 Our Approach

 Instead of just optimizing existing Java code, we're taking a more radical approach:

-1. Identify the most memory-intensive mods
+1. Build a Rust-based mod loader and memory management system
-2. Reimplement core functionality in Rust using JNI
+2. Create a JNI bridge for seamless Java/Rust interoperability
-3. Create a custom modloader extension to bridge the Java and Rust ecosystems
+3. Develop a common API for creating memory-efficient Rust mods
-4. Optimize shared resources across mods
+4. Provide tools for analyzing and profiling Minecraft memory usage
 5. Maintain compatibility with the existing modding ecosystem

 ## 🗺️ Roadmap